-The frescos are the feature of greatest interest to most historians outside the speciality of toilet history.
-It seems to me that the frescos may have served as more than simple decoration, perhaps they were a graphical menu of available choices.
+The frescos are the brothel's feature of greatest interest to most historians outside the specialty of toilet history.
+It seems to me that the frescos may have served as more than simple decoration.
+Perhaps they were a graphical menu of available choices.
 "I'll have Number 3, please."

 All of the erotic and fertility related imagery shocked the excavators and early influential visitors.
 Some discoveries seem to have been re-buried and then re-discovered in later years.
 A large collection at the National Archaeological Museum in Naples was inaccessible without academic credentials or special permission until 2000.